-Former Christie allies convicted in N.J.
-'Bridgegate' trial
+Ex-Christie associates guilty in New Jersey 'Bridgegate' scandal

-NEW YORK Two former allies of New Jersey Governor Chris Christie were convicted on Friday for their roles in the "Bridgegate" lane closure scandal, following a six-week trial that served to further tarnish the Republican's damaged reputation.
+NEW YORK (Reuters) - Two former associates of New Jersey Governor Chris Christie were convicted on Friday for their roles in the "Bridgegate" lane closure scandal, following a six-week trial that served to further tarnish the Republican's damaged reputation.

-Bridget Kelly, the governor's former deputy chief of staff, and Bill Baroni, former deputy executive director of the Port Authority of New York and New Jersey, were found guilty in Newark federal court on all counts, the U.S. Attorney's office in New Jersey said on Twitter.
+Bridget Kelly, the governor's former deputy chief of staff, and Bill Baroni, former deputy executive director of the Port Authority of New York and New Jersey, were found guilty in Newark federal court on all counts.

-Kelly and Baroni were convicted of fraud, conspiracy and depriving the residents of Fort Lee, New Jersey, of their civil rights.
+They were convicted of fraud, conspiracy and depriving the residents of Fort Lee, New Jersey, of their civil rights.

-Christie, who has repeatedly denied any advance knowledge of the scheme, is a top adviser for Republican presidential candidate Donald Trump.
+Christie, who is in charge of Republican presidential candidate Donald Trump's transition team, has not been criminally charged, but the scandal has torpedoed what was once seen as a promising political career.

-"Anything said to the contrary over the past six weeks in court is simply untrue."
+Christie on Friday again denied having had any advance knowledge of the scheme to choke traffic heading for the busy George Washington Bridge, which links New Jersey and Manhattan.

-The scandal has dogged Christie, once seen as a rising political star and a potential presidential nominee before his campaign for the White House failed this year.
+The scandal has dogged Christie, once seen as a potential presidential nominee before his campaign for the White House failed this year.
+Democratic presidential nominee Hillary Clinton's campaign chairman John Podesta said on Friday Trump should ask Christie to resign as head of his transition team.

-The two officials were accused of shutting down access lanes at the George Washington Bridge in September 2013 in Fort Lee, New Jersey, creating a massive days-long traffic jam to punish the town's mayor, Mark Sokolich, for declining to endorse Christie's reelection campaign.
+Baroni and Kelly were accused of shutting down access lanes to the bridge in September 2013 in Fort Lee, New Jersey, creating a massive days-long traffic jam to punish the town's mayor, Mark Sokolich, a Democrat, for declining to endorse Christie's reelection campaign.

-The bridge, which connect New Jersey to Manhattan, is one of the country's busiest.
+The Port Authority, which runs the bridge, says it is the world's busiest, carrying 102 million vehicles a year on the I-95 interstate highway, a major east coast traffic artery.

 Lawyers for Kelly and Baroni vowed to appeal.

-"This is not over," Michael Critchley, Kelly's lawyer, said outside the courthouse, with his arm around a weeping Kelly.
+"This is not over," Kelly's lawyer Michael Critchley said outside the courthouse, with his arm around his weeping client.
 He said the judge had erred during jury instructions.

-Defense lawyers were furious when U.S. District Judge Susan Wigenton told jurors during deliberations in response to a question that they could convict Kelly and Baroni on conspiracy even if the act itself was not "intentionally punitive toward Mayor Sokolich."
+Defense lawyers were furious when U.S. District Judge Susan Wigenton told jurors in response to a question they could convict Kelly and Baroni on conspiracy even if the act itself was not "intentionally punitive toward Mayor Sokolich."

 Wigenton said prosecutors did not have to prove motive, even though their case had revolved around the political retribution.